syncfusion-content/wpf-docs/wpf/Diagram/Diagram-View.md

 When the code runs, the table layout will be applied to the specified node collection.

-> Note: If the OrderNodes property is set to null, then the table layout will be applied to the entire diagram.
+N> If the OrderNodes property is set to null, then the table layout will be applied to the entire diagram.